Sky & Telescope predicts that the year’s best meteor shower will be the dependably strong, fireball-rich Perseids in mid-August.

 Timing will be important, because this shower’s peak is strong but brief (near 7h UT on the 14th).
 This is great timing for North Americans, especially in the western half (11 p.m.
 PST on the evening of the 13th).
 Unfortunately, unlike last year’s peak in Moon-free skies, the 2021 Geminids arrive with the Moon just about full.

 Geminid meteors come from 3200 Phaethon, an asteroid discovered in 1983 that circles the Sun every 3.3 years.
 In fact, recent observations suggest that Phaethon might be a “rock comet” that sheds particles when its surface heats up to roughly 1,300°F (700°C) at each perihelion.

 December 22: The Ursids

-Although the Ursid shower delivers only a modest 10 meteors per hour under even the best conditions, it has the advantage of having a radiant near the bowl of the Little Dipper — so it's in view all night from northern latitudes.
-Peak activity, which lasts just a few hours, is predicted for around 9h UT — well timed for North America and Europe.
-You can start looking after it gets dark on the 21st, but you'll see more Ursids once the first-quarter Moon sets after midnight of the 22nd.
+Although the Ursid shower delivers only a modest 10 meteors per hour under even the best conditions, it has the advantage of having a radiant near the bowl of the Little Dipper — so it’s in view all night from northern latitudes.
+Peak activity, which lasts just a few hours, is predicted for around 16h UT — poorly timed for North America and Europe.
+And the Moon is just one day past full.